cyzaamyth/cyzaa/README.md

 # **Hi there** 👋

-Hi, I'm Vaibhavi Shirurkar, Penetration Tester capable of pentesting Web Apps, Mobile App (iOS and Android) and Networks VAPTs.
+I'm Vaibhavi Shirurkar, Penetration Tester capable of pentesting Web Apps, Mobile App (iOS and Android) and Networks VAPTs.
 Passionate about learning new things just like creating this github repo.
 I like to learn a lot from the books, podcasts and people and I wish to collaborate from onwards. </br>

 ### **Certifications**